NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Abstract

 \section{Abstract}

-The inherent diversity of computation types within individual Deep Neural Network (DNN) models imposes a corresponding need for a varied set of computation units within hardware processors.
-This diversity poses a significant constraint on computation efficiency during the execution of different neural networks.
-In this study, we present NeuralMatrix, a framework that transforms the computation of entire DNNs into linear matrix operations.
-This transformation seamlessly enables the execution of various DNN models using a single General-Purpose Matrix Multiplication (GEMM) accelerator.
-Extensive experimental results spanning different DNN models demonstrate that our approach preserves network accuracy while providing both generality and application-specific levels of computation efficiency.
-This allows a broad spectrum of DNN models to be executed using a single GEMM accelerator, eliminating the need for additional special function units.
+The inherent diversity of computation types within the deep neural network (DNN) models often requires a variety of specialized units in hardware processors, which limits computational efficiency, increasing both inference latency and power consumption—especially when the hardware processor needs to support and execute different neural networks.
+In this study, we introduce \textit{NeuralMatrix}, which elastically transforms the computations of entire DNNs into linear matrix operations.
+This transformation allows seamless execution of various DNN models all with matrix operations and paves the way for running versatile DNN models with a single General Matrix Multiplication (GEMM) accelerator.
+Extensive experiments with both CNN and transformer-based models demonstrate the potential of \textit{NeuralMatrix} to accurately and efficiently execute a wide range of DNN models, achieving 2.17-38.72× computation efficiency (i.e., throughput per power) compared to CPUs, GPUs, and SoC platforms.
+This level of efficiency is usually only attainable with the accelerator designed for a specific neural network.